The first hours at the emergency department

 The team will review other risk factors for stroke and work with you to set goals and make a plan to prevent another stroke.

 Weakness and balance problems may put you at risk of falling.
 The team will assess your risk.
-They will work with you to make sure you understand the risk and how to prevent falls.
+They will work with you and your family to make sure you understand the risk and how to prevent falls.
 If the team gives you a mobility device such as a walker, it is important to use it.

 You should have a swallowing test before you are given any liquids, food or medication.
 Problems swallowing, if not identified, can lead to complications such as: